jpswt/Chat-Box/README.md

 # Chat-Box

-Chat is a React application that allows a user to chat with others via room IDs.
+Chat is a React application utilizing Socket.io which allows a user to chat with others via room IDs.

 ## Chat-Box Login Page